PrEP Quick Guide

 • A missed dose should be taken as soon as possible unless it is within 8 hours of the usual time of the next dose, in which case the missed dose should be omitted, and dosing should resume with the following scheduled dose.

 • If four or more doses are missed within any given seven-day period, efficacy may be substantially reduced.
-Consider reaching out to a local PrEP/PEP expert or call the NCCC PrEPline or NCCC PEPline (especially if a recent potential exposure occurred).
+Consider reaching out to a local PrEP/PEP expert or call the NCCC for assistance, especially if a recent potential exposure occurred.

 • The optimal strategy for missed doses of 2-1-1 PrEP is not known.
-Consider reaching out to a local PrEP/PEP expert or call the NCCC PrEPline or NCCC PEPline for assistance.
+Consider reaching out to a local PrEP/PEP expert or call the NCCC.

-• Refer to the package insert for recommendations on missed injections, including the potential use of an oral cabotegravir “bridge” if needed.
+• Refer to the package insert for recommendations on late/missed injections, including the potential use of an oral cabotegravir “bridge” if needed.

 How long should PrEP be taken prior to engaging in condomless sex?

 The time from PrEP initiation to maximal protection from HIV infection is not known.
-While it is estimated that the time to maximum intracellular levels of TDF/FTC in cervicovaginal tissues occurs after 21 days of daily use versus after 7 days in colorectal tissue, there is no consensus as to what tissue levels are required for efficacy.
-Data on time to maximal tissue concentration for TAF/FTC and long-acting injectable cabotegravir are limited.
+While it is estimated that the time to maximum intracellular levels of TDF/FTC in cervicovaginal tissues occurs after 21 days of daily use (versus after 7 days in colorectal tissue), there is no consensus as to what levels are required for efficacy.
+Data on time to maximal intracellular and tissue concentrations for TAF/FTC, long-acting injectable cabotegravir, and long-acting injectable lenacapavir are limited.
 More information is available in CDC’s PrEP Guidelines.

 Baseline and Follow-up Laboratory Testing